 Stir the dough and chips together a bit and then add more and continue stirring until all the chips are mixed into the dough.

 You should probably taste the dough just to make sure it hasn’t turned into poison.
 It may take a couple of spoonfuls to determine whether it’s safe.
 Then cover this bowl and place it in the fridge anywhere from 24 to 36 hours.
 You can bake cookies immediately if you prefer, but they won’t be as good.
+If you’re in a hurry for cookies then while the dough is resting you can whip of some of these fast and easy cake mix chocolate chip cookies!
+Or if you’re really in a hurry just have a chocolate chip cookie in a mug, ready in 5 minutes!

-Once your dough has rested, scoop out large, heaping tablespoons of dough and roll slightly in your hands to make a ball, usually just a smidgen smaller than a golf ball.
+But back to the real chocolate chip cookies: Once your dough has rested, scoop out large, heaping tablespoons of dough and roll slightly in your hands to make a ball, usually just a smidgen smaller than a golf ball.
 Place 8 balls on a cookie sheet.

 Bake at 325° for 14-15 minutes.
 Fourteen minutes leaves the center just a little gooey, which is how we like them.
 Actually, mine probably bake for about 14 and 1/2 minutes because I set the timer for 14 and then it takes me at least 20 or 30 seconds to actually get over and take them out of the oven.
 Fifteen minutes is fine also, you just won’t have the gooey middle.
 Now, scrape one right off the hot pan and eat it, bouncing it from hand to hand and blowing just a little.
 You know you want to.
 There’s nothing better than a chocolate chip cookie straight from the oven.
 And here’s a little secret: the next day when you want a cookie, pop it in the microwave for about 12 seconds.
 You’ll recapture that just baked soft, melted chocolate experience.
 It’s divine.